 See more holidays ideas in Spain.

 Elsewhere in Europe, see my guides to holiday destinations in Italy, Greece and Turkey.
-Other places to consider include Malta and Gozo, the spectacular wilderness of Norway and Iceland.
-Another option is a cruise on a traditional gulet.
+Other places to consider include Malta and Gozo, or the untamed wilderness of Iceland.
+Another option is a cruise on a traditional gulet in Turkey.